-The Jagdterrier is an extremely high energy, intelligent dog and one that boasts a very strong prey drive.
-As such they need to be given the right amount of daily exercise and mental stimulation for them to be truly happy, well-rounded dogs.
-They are best suited to people who lead active, outdoor lives and who would like a canine companion at their side.
-With this in mind, Jagdterriers are never happier than when they are working and cannot be given too much exercise which has to involve as much off the lead time as possible.
-If they are not given the right amount of mental stimulation and exercise every day, a Jagdterrier would quickly get bored and could even begin to show some destructive behaviours around the home simply because they would be so frustrated and unhappy.
+The Jagdterrier is an extremely high energy intelligent dog and one that boasts a very strong prey drive.
+As such they need to be given the right amount of daily exercise and mental stimulation for them to be truly happy well-rounded dogs.
+They are best suited to people who lead active outdoor lives and who would like a canine companion at their side.
+Jagdterriers are never happier than when they are working and cannot be given too much exercise which must involve as much off the lead time as possible.
+If they are not given the right amount of mental stimulation and exercise every day a Jagdterrier would quickly get bored and could even begin to show some destructive behaviours around the home simply because they would be so frustrated and unhappy.

-The cost of insuring a male 3-year-old Jagdterrier in northern England would be £18.35 a month for basic cover but for a lifetime policy, this would set you back £41.75 a month (quote as of July 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether or not they have been neutered or spayed among other things.
+The cost of insuring a male 3-year-old Jagdterrier in northern England would be £21.45 a month for basic cover but for a lifetime policy this would set you back £43.22 a month (quote as of January 2018).
+When insurance companies calculate a pet's premium they factor in several things which includes where you live in the UK a dog's age and whether they have been neutered or spayed among other things.

-When it comes to food costs, you need to buy the best quality food whether wet or dry making sure it suits the different stages of a dog’s life.
+When it comes to food costs you need to buy the best quality food whether wet or dry making sure it suits the different stages of a dog’s life.
 This would set you back between £20 - £30 a month.
-On top of all of this, you need to factor in veterinary costs if you want to share your home with a Jagdterrier and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying a dog when the time is right and their yearly health checks, all of which quickly adds up to over £800 a year.
+On top of this you need to factor in veterinary costs if you want to share your home with a Jagdterrier and this includes their initial vaccinations their annual boosters the cost of neutering or spaying a dog when the time is right and their yearly health checks all of which quickly adds up to over £800 a year.

-As a rough guide, the average cost to keep and care for a Jagdterrier would be between £50 to £80 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a healthy well-bred Jagdterrier puppy that’s been bred from health tested parent dogs.
+As a rough guide the average cost to keep and care for a Jagdterrier would be between £50 to £80 a month depending on the level of insurance cover you opt to buy for your dog but this does not include the initial cost of buying a healthy well-bred Jagdterrier puppy that’s been bred from health tested parent dogs.